eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 * [live commands/responses/events](protocol-twinlive.html)

 Sources contain:
-* several addresses (depending on the [connection type](#connection-types) those are interpreted differently, e.g. as queues, topics, etc.)
+* several addresses (depending on the [connection type](#connection-types) those are interpreted differently, e.g. as queues, topics, etc.),
-* a consumer count defining how many consumers should be attached to each source address
+* a consumer count defining how many consumers should be attached to each source address,
-* an authorization context (see [authorization](#authorization)) specifying which [authorization subject](basic-acl.html#authorization-subject) is used to authorize messages from the source
+* an authorization context (see [authorization](#authorization)) specifying which [authorization subject](basic-acl.html#authorization-subject) is used to authorize messages from the source,
-* enforcement information that allows filtering the messages that are consumed in this source
+* enforcement information that allows filtering the messages that are consumed in this source,
-* [header mapping](connectivity-header-mapping.html) for mapping headers of source messages to internal headers
+* [header mapping](connectivity-header-mapping.html) for mapping headers of source messages to internal headers, and
+* a reply-target to configure publication of any responses of incoming commands.

 #### Source enforcement